David Coverdale: Coverdale and Page (1990–1993)

 In the fall of 1990, a meeting and subsequent collaboration was set up with guitarist Jimmy Page from Led Zeppelin.
 Both have said that the collaboration revitalised them on many levels.
 This collaboration resulted in the album Coverdale–Page, released in March 1993.
 The album was a hit worldwide, reaching number four in the UK and number five in the US, and was certified Platinum in the US on 7 April 1995.
-The European and the US tours for the album, had to be cancelled due to low ticket sales, but they held a brief Japanese tour in December 1993, before they parted ways and Page soon started working again with Robert Plant.